 \end{enumerate}

 The knowledge of the transition trajectory yields not only information about the most likely transition in the large deviation limit, but furthermore allows one to estimate the exponential scaling of its probability.
-Additionally, it yields the saddle points (transition states) of the limiting dynamics, i.e.~the points where the trajectory crosses the separatrix between one basin of attraction and another, and can be used as a `reaction coordinate' as a basis for more sophisticated sampling techniques, such as forward flux sampling~\cite{allen-valeriani-wolde:2009} or importance sampling.
+Additionally, it yields the relevant saddle point (transition state) of the limiting dynamics, i.e.~the points where the trajectory crosses the separatrix between one basin of attraction and another, and can be used as a `reaction coordinate' as a basis for more sophisticated sampling techniques, such as forward flux sampling~\cite{allen-valeriani-wolde:2009}, cloning or splitting algorithms~\cite{giardina-kurchan-lecomte-etal:2011, cerou-guyader:2007, brehier-gazeau-goudenege-etal:2016} or importance sampling.

 In what follows, we will first derive the main results of the paper in section~\ref{sec:trans-traj-revers}.
 Subsequently, in section~\ref{sec:conn-gener-grad}, the connection to the mathematical literature on generalized gradient flows is made.
 In section~\ref{sec:numer-comp-trans}, the numerical computation of limiting trajectories is discussed, and the full string method for generalized gradient flows is introduced.
 Finally, its capabilities are demonstrated in section~\ref{sec:examples} on several examples, including a bi-stable reaction network, a zero range lattice gas model exhibiting condensation, and the hydrodynamic limit of interacting particles.